limitstory/EVMMv2/docs/setup.md

 - Root or sudo privileges
 - cgroup v2 enabled

+  ## Privilege Assumptions

+EVMMv2 performs runtime control operations that require elevated privileges (e.g., interactions with CRI-O, kubelet, and checkpoint/restore mechanisms).

+For experimental simplicity and deterministic behavior, the implementation **assumes passwordless (`NOPASSWD`) sudo access** for the executing user.

+This design choice reflects the controlled experimental environment used in the evaluation and is intended to eliminate interactive privilege prompts during runtime control.

 ## 1) Install Kubernetes packages (kubelet/kubeadm/kubectl) from pkgs.k8s.io
 ```bash
 export KUBERNETES_VERSION=v1.30